soam1/Products-Bazaar/readme.md

 ## Overview

 The Products App is an Android application designed to manage a list of products.
 It allows users to add, search, and view products with details such as name, type, price, and tax.
-The app uses modern Android development practices, including MVVM architecture, LiveData, ViewModel, and WorkManager for background tasks.
+The app **uses modern
+Android development practices, including MVVM architecture,Retrofit for rest api calls, LiveData, ViewModel, koin for DI, splash
+API for splash screen, jetpack navigation components, and WorkManager for background tasks**.

 ## Detailed Project Structure